Lakatan banana: Taxonomy and nomenclature

-The Cavendish cultivar Masak Hijau is also called "Lacatan" in Latin America and the West Indies.
-The latter is known as "Bungulan" in the Philippines.
-To avoid confusion, the Philippine Lakatan is usually spelled with a 'k' in botanical literature, while Masak Hijau is usually spelled with a 'c' (Lacatan) or simply called "Jamaican Lacatan".
+The Cavendish cultivar Masak Hijau is also called "Lacatan" in Latin America and the West Indies, and is known as "Bungulan" in the Philippines.
+To avoid confusion, the Philippine Lakatan is usually spelled with a 'k' in botanical literature, while Masak Hijau is usually spelled with a 'c' (Lacatan) or called "Jamaican Lacatan".
 Other common names for the cultivar in Southeast Asia include "Pisang Berangan" in Malaysia; "Pisang Barangan Kuning" and "Pisang Barangan Merah" in Indonesia; "Kluai Hom Maew" and "Kluai Nga Phaya" in Thailand.

 Description

 Lakatan typically grows to a height of five to nine feet.
 The fruits can be harvested 8 to 12 months after planting.
 Lakatan is susceptible to the Banana Bunchy Top virus.

 Lakatan fruits are longer and thicker-skinned than the Latundan bananas and turn a characteristic yellow-orange when ripe.

 Uses

 Lakatan is the most popular dessert banana in the Philippines.
 It is more expensive than the more common Latundan and Cavendish bananas.
-Both Latundan and Lakatan, however, are preferred by Filipinos over Cavendish.
+Latundan and Lakatan bananas are both preferred by Filipinos over Cavendish.

 They have higher β-Carotene content than other banana cultivars.